-- Historical Performance: What has FET’s returns been like over the past?
-Go into more detail in the past track record analysis and take a look at the free visual representations of our analysis for more clarity.
+- Past Track Record: Has FET been consistently performing well irrespective of the ups and downs in the market?
+Go into more detail in the past performance analysis and take a look at the free visual representations of FET’s historicals for more clarity.

 To help readers see past the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price-sensitive company announcements.